imt-mobisyst/pkg-multibot/README.md

 To compare the different methods and architectures, we'll use different criteria :

-- **Dynamism :** Does the architecture allow to dynamically add a robot to the fleet ? (dynamic identification...)
+- **Dynamism :** Does the architecture allow to dynamically add a robot to the fleet ? (dynamic identification)
 - **Resilience :** Does the architecture continue to work when there are failures (of the robots or the operator) ?
 - **Reliability :** Are there losses in the communication ?
 - **Isolation :** Are robot specific informations shared or kept local ?
 How much control do we have over the information shared ?
-- **Network usage :** How much data is transfered on the network ?
+- **Network usage :** How much data is transferred on the network ?
 - **Scalability :** Does the system still work well when there are lots of robots ?
 - **Computability :** Does the system require a lot of computing power (both on the robots and the operator) ?
 - **Ease of simulation :** How easy is it to reproduce this communication architecture in a simulation ?